The Ultraman Season 2 release date is officially confirmed to be in Spring 2022! The Ultraman sequel will be streaming worldwide on Netflix.

-On August 24, 2021, an Ultraman Season 2 anime kickoff event will be held online and in person in Tokyo.
-The event will be a talk show and feature a reading play by the cast members.
+On August 24, 2021, this announcement was made during the Anime Ultraman Season 2 Kickoff Event that was held online and in person in Tokyo.
+The event featured a talk show and a reading play by the cast members.

 Japanese voice actor Ryouhei Kimura, who plays the main character Shinjirou Hayata, said, “Thank you for your patience!
 Finally, we are starting Ultraman Season 2.
 I heard that there will also be online streaming, so I hope that people in distant places will be able to watch the show.
 I’m looking forward to meeting you all!”